waraunika/PYQ-5th-sem/README.md

 Various subjects are at various stages, with atleast one chapter of each subject being completed.

-The project is aimed to be complete by July of 2025
+The project is aimed to be complete by August 28 of 2025